Kotlin/KEEP/notes/project-loom.md

 The only reasonable scenario that we found for which you may want to block instead of suspending is to simplify debugging.
 By blocking, we establish 1-to-1 relation between Coroutines and Virtual Threads.
 That way, you won't loose your stacktraces, and a lot of JVM tooling is thread-aware which for sure helps for debugging.
-The problem here is that
+The problem here is that it's not always possible to ignore the current `CoroutineDispatcher` and use

 So instead of trying to make Coroutines _somehow_ work on Virtual Threads and combine uncombinable, we decide to acknowledge that there are things that Virtual Threads are simply better at, and there are things that Coroutines are simply better at.
-Use the one that fits your job.
+Those are different abstractions, use the one that fits your job.

-### Potential integration 2.
+### Potential integration \#2.
 Let's create a dispatcher that spawns Virtual Threads

+The general advice is to never block your coroutines.
+You should prefer suspending over blocking.
+But in the cases when people do mistakes and block their coroutines, we could try to But mistakes happen,

+A different idea is to

+In fact, users can already do that themselves `Executors.newVirtualThreadPerTaskExecutor().asCoroutineDispatcher()`.
+And some users already [do that](https://github.com/search?q=%22Executors.newVirtualThreadPerTaskExecutor%28%29.asCoroutineDispatcher%28%29%22+lang%3AKotlin&type=code).

 ### What if Java opens up more API?

-If Java opens up Continuation API, it's a totally different situation.
+If Java opens up `jdk.internal.vm.Continuation` API, it's a totally different situation.
 With native Continuations supported by JVM,
 Kotlin no longer needs to do any CPS-transformations itself.
 The whole `suspend` feature becomes expressible via Java Continuations.